-To access the scheme, you must first have an interview with a housing officer, there are no forms to complete.
-Only those assessed with a high and urgent housing need and with a realistic opportunity of being offered a home, will be placed into the Council’s Allocation Scheme.
-Each applicant will be placed into one of the four priority bands.
-Band 1 has the highest priority for re-housing and band 4 has the lowest?
-Your housing officer will advise you which band you have been placed into once they have fully assessed your circumstances.
+Applicants will be placed into one of the four priority bands.
+Band 1 has the highest priority for re-housing and band 4 has the lowest.
+You will be advised which band you have been placed into once they have fully assessed your circumstances.

 What Happens Next?

 When you have been placed into the Allocation Scheme, you will be given a letter confirming your band, unique reference number and a memorable date.
 You can then log into Rushmoor Homefinder on a weekly basis to bid (Register your interest) for the properties available.
 When you first log into the system, you will be asked to create a 10-digit password.
 You will need to keep this, along with your reference numbre and memorable date, to log into the system in the future.

 You can start bidding as soon as you receive your letter.
 Properties are advertised every week from 00:01 Thursday morning until 23:59 Sunday night.
 This means you can place a bid on Thursday, Friday, Saturday, and Sunday.